tomarks/eze-geo/README.md

    1. Navigate to `/src/frontend/` in the terminal
    2. Run `npm run setup` to install pnpm and the project packages
    3. Run `npm start` to run vite
+   4. Note: API Models are generated using NSwagStudio, configuration file is available `nswagconfig.nswag`
 3. Database
    1. Nothing needs to be done, the project should create a sqlite database automatically in the local user directory `C:\Users\{user}\AppData\Local`
    2. Delete the file and re-run the project to start clean